christianityorigins/website/books/_posts/2024-07-13-new-model-of-civilization.md

 The name Abaris or Abharas, from Abaris the Hyperborean, the teacher of Pythagoras, derives from the Old Scythian word *abhar*, which means chief or noble.
 Abharas is also related to the Sanskrit word *Bhārata*, a legendary king in the Vedas.
 Bhārata is at the root of the word *Bharatvarsha* which is a term that is used to refer to the Indian subcontinent as a whole.

-The Jewish scholar Flavius Josephus (37 – 100 AD) quotes from Clearchus’s fragment in his *Contra Apionem* [Against Apion], in which Aristotle says: “Jews are derived from the Indian philosophers; they are named by the Indians **Calami**, and by the Syrians **Judaei**, and took their name from the country they inhabit, which is called Judea.”
+The Jewish scholar Flavius Josephus (37 – 100 AD) quotes from Clearchus’s fragment in his *Contra Apionem* [Against Apion], in which Aristotle says: “Jews are derived from the Indian philosophers; they are named by the Indians Calami, and by the Syrians Judaei, and took their name from the country they inhabit, which is called Judea.”
 (Book I:22.)
-Megasthenes (350 BC - 290 BC) recorded: "The Jews were an Indian tribe or sect called the **Kalani**" (also Kaldu).
+Megasthenes (350 BC - 290 BC) recorded: "The Jews were an Indian tribe or sect called the Kalani" (also Kaldu).

-Megasthenes (350 BC - 290 BC) recorded: "The Jews were an Indian tribe or sect called the **Kalani**" (also Kaldu).
+Megasthenes (350 BC - 290 BC) recorded: "The Jews were an Indian tribe or sect called the Kalani" (also Kaldu).

 Voltaire claimed that Abraham descended from some of the numerous Brahman priests who left India.